liezzzlll/liezzzlll/poetry.md

 Yet I hope you're healing, finding your peace,\
 The love I gave you is yours to keep.

-Though now we exist in memories and photos unframed,\
+Though now we only exist in memories and photos unframed,\
 My heart still echoes with the love you tamed.\
 Not a trophy to display, nor a prize to claim,\
 I loved the man within, not just the fame.